WYOMING COUNTY PLANNING BOARD

 · Sketch subdivision plats or preliminary site plans and other informal reviews by the local boards

-When in doubt please contact the County Department of Planning for advice.
+When in doubt please contact the Wyoming County Planning Department for advice.

 When or under what circumstance does a planning action need to be referred?